 We made the presentation with my pictures, and I was delighted to find that the projections of my slides were visible in the relatively bright surroundings.
 I made many mistakes during the presentation: In my sleep deprived state, I was even forgetting the name of familiar constellations like Scorpius and Sagittarius.
 Fortunately, Gerardo remembered the names of some of them from my previous presentation, and made appropriate corrections in his translation.
 He could definitely tell that I was not all there.

 After this, we went to Buenas Nuevas.
 This was the only window of opportunity prior to the eclipse for me to make a presentation to the morning classes at Buenas Nuevas.
 We presented the talk, and after that, Gerardo challenged me to a game of Foosball.
 I knew he would beat me due to my condition, but I thought it would be fun.
 It had been 15 years since I had played foosball.
-He gave the Indian lady by the machine some coins and she gave him the balls for it.
-He beat me in seconds, so he offered to play the next game with just one hand.
+He gave the Indian lady by the machine (the same lady who "watched" his car) some coins, and she gave him the balls for it.
+He beat me in mere seconds, so he offered to play the next game with just one hand.
 He beat me again, but it took him a few more seconds.
 If I am able to go back to Bolivia in a well rested condition, I'll have to go for a rematch!

 We drove to a few places on the way back to the house.
 He showed me the college he was attending and told me about his girl friend.
 He remembered the exact year, day, and even the minute, that he first met her.
 She would probably be impressed!
 Near his school, the traffic was particularly crazy and he nearly got stranded in the middle of an intersection as he was trying to turn left.
 He was worried for a while.
 Even though relatively few intersections have traffic control signals, he said that one could get a traffic ticket if they got stuck in an unsignaled intersection.
 Seemed crazy to me that one could get a ticket for that, but we obviously were not on U.S. roads.

 Gerardo later mentioned that if I wanted to, he and I could go out of town for target practice after he had finished his exams.
 I wanted to take him up on that, but I did not know if my condition (or Roberto) would permit it.
 Less than an hour after we had left Buenas Nuevas, it started to rain.
 He said it was the first rain they'd had for months.
-The rain made driving difficult, so he took me to his family business and showed me around, then we had a soda and I got to rest.
+The rain made driving difficult, so he took me to his family's furniture business and showed me around, then we had a soda and I got to rest for the better part of an hour.
 After the rain let up, he dropped me off at Roberto's house.

 After I came into the house, the usual impositions prevented me from taking a nap.
 This time, it was being demanded that I do not grant Los Tiempos (the paper directed by my fellow passenger on the flight to Bolivia) an interview during my trip, and that I instead had to grant an interview to a competing paper at five p.m. that day.
 While I did not say anything at the time, I was inclined to just disappear when the time of the competing interview arrived.